palaciosr/Predicting_Stock_market_prices/README.md

 #Research

 There are various articles, to which I will refer to later ,where they state that this deep learning model does not work.
 This is an exercise where I attempt to validate the results of others, as well as build a price generator with Keras.

+One way to measure what deep learning offers of value add is to simply see the statistics for the given stock(s) or index.
+I have included the folder "Stock_averages" as both a metric and for seeing if a holding strategy is better or buying and selling.